Master of Architecture

 All applicants to the professional Master of Architecture (MArch) program must hold a pre-professional architecture four-year baccalaureate degree to be considered for acceptance.

-In the U.S., most state registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.
+In the United States, most registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.
 The National Architectural Accrediting Board (NAAB), which is the sole agency authorized to accredit professional degree programs in architecture offered by institutions with U.S. regional accreditation, recognizes three types of degrees: the Bachelor of Architecture, the Master of Architecture, and the Doctor of Architecture.
-A program may be granted an eight-year, three-year, or two-year term of accreditation, depending on the extent of its conformance with established educational standards.
-Doctor of Architecture and Master of Architecture degree programs may require a pre-professional undergraduate degree in architecture for admission.
-However, the pre-professional degree is not, by itself, recognized as an NAAB accredited degree.
+A program may be granted an eight-year term, an eight-year term with conditions, or a two-year term of continuing accreditation, or a three-year term of initial accreditation, depending on the extent of its conformance with established education standards.
+Doctor of Architecture and Master of Architecture degree programs may require a non-accredited undergraduate degree in architecture for admission.
+However, the non-accredited degree is not, by itself, recognized as an accredited degree.”

 Various forms of merit-based financial support are available to graduate students at UHM, including Graduate Division Achievement Scholarships, intramural graduate fellowships, extramural funding, and graduate assistantships.
 Questions on need-based financial aid should be addressed to the Financial Aid Services Office.